• Skip to primary navigation

 block of butter

 I did make three teeny, tiny changes to the recipe, though, which I pray will not arouse the wrath of anyone down-under (I hear they can be pretty feisty): I decreased the sugar just a bit, subbed some whole spelt flour for the all-purpose, and added a touch of salt.
-I kind of have a thing for salt in my cookies, and I'm confidant that the addition caused the biscuits to taste extra-addictive.
+I kind of have a thing for salt in and on my cookies, and I'm confidant that the addition caused the biscuits to taste extra-addictive.
 In fact, Jay dubbed these "ANZ-Cracks."

 egg poured into flour

 So I mixed up the dough, which happily requires merely melting the butter and syrup together, dissolving the baking soda in a bit of boiling water, and stirring everything up in a big bowl.
 The cookies get scooped into balls, then flattened into discs and baked.
-Unlike the Anzacs from Farley's (which I suspect did not contain golden syrup), these biscuits baked up deeply orange-brown, and firmed up to a candy-like crispness when cool.
-The oats and coconut give the cookies a lightness that reminds me of a cross between the wheaty digestive biscuits I enjoyed in England and a crisp granola bar, only more dessert-like than either.
+Unlike the coffeeshop ANZACS (which I suspect did not contain golden syrup), these biscuits baked up deeply orange-brown, and firmed up to a candy-like crispness when cool.

 balls of cookie dough

 Purportedly, Anzacs were created for Australian and New Zealand soldiers during the first world war, and their ingredients kept them fresh for long periods of time.
 Unlike other drop cookies, Anzacs contain no eggs, as there was a shortage of poultry farmers during that time.
 Another characteristic that sets Anzacs apart is the addition of golden syrup, which caramelizes in the oven, turning the cookies a deep orange-brown.
-Golden syrup is becoming increasingly easy to find in the states, but you can order it if you need an authentic Anzac fix.
+Golden syrup is becoming increasingly easy to find in the states, but you can order it if you need an authentic ANZAC fix.

 anzac biscuits before cooking

-I had never tasted golden syrup on its own before, but I found some at Rainbow recently and snapped it up.
+I had never tasted golden syrup on its own before, but I found some at Rainbow Co-Op in San Francisco recently and snapped it up.
 A thick sweetener made from boiling cane sugar down until it turns golden and takes on a toffee-like flavor, it has the smooth, mildness of corn syrup, minus the scariness.
 I'm itching to find out what else I can use it in - ice cream?
 Pecan pie?
 Treacle Tart?

 cookies on a baking tray